The Ultimate Guide to Moving with Pets

 Helping your pet adjust

-During this transition process, there are a variety of things you can do to help your pet get used to their new surroundings and resume normal behavior.
+During this transition process of moving into a new home, there are a variety of things you can do to help your pet get used to their new surroundings and resume normal behavior.

 There are also a variety of natural anxiety remedies geared toward dogs and cats that are perfect for the first few months in a new home.
 However, if you find these aren’t helping in the long term, or your pet’s symptoms are getting worse, they might need a trip to the vet.
 Veterinarians can prescribe anti-anxiety medication that can help stressed-out animals.